flash-forward-reviews/flash-forward-reviews.github.io/_posts/2025-03-13-There-Is-No-Ray-Tracing.md

 ---
-title: "Day 317 - The Maze Gay Escape"
+title: "Day 317 - There is No Ray Tracing"
 layout: post
 categories:
 - Contains Doom